ncbi/HYDROID/docs/INDEX.md

 * [HYDROIDexp](../hydroid/HYDROIDexp.py) - extraction and quantification of DNA cleavage frequency profiles from gel electrophoresis images.
 * [HYDROIDpred](../hydroid/HYDROIDpred.py) - estimation of theoretical DNA cleavage frequency profiles from PDB structures through estimating deoxyribose hydrogen atoms solvent accessibility (H-SASA).

-Every step is implemented as a Python functions that can be launched from a Python script.
+Every stage is implemented as a Python functions that can be launched from a Python script.
 Several function provide GUI interfaces for interactive data adjustment and analysis.

 The overall workflow is oulined in the figure below.
-- HYDROIDexp, Step 1: A PAGE image with HRF lanes and sequencing lanes is digitized into a data file using ImageJ.
+- HYDROIDexp, Stage 1: A PAGE image with HRF lanes and sequencing lanes is digitized into a data file using ImageJ.
-- HYDROIDexp, Step 2: `assign_peaks_interactive` function is used to interactively map the position of the bands on the profile.
+- HYDROIDexp, Stage 2: `assign_peaks_interactive` function is used to interactively map the position of the bands on the profile.
-- HYDROIDexp, Step 3: `call_peaks_interactive` function is used to interactively compare HRF profiles with DNA sequencing reaction profile to map the position of the peaks to the DNA sequence.
+- HYDROIDexp, Stage 3: `call_peaks_interactive` function is used to interactively compare HRF profiles with DNA sequencing reaction profile to map the position of the peaks to the DNA sequence.
-- HYDROIDexp, Step 4: `fit_peaks` function is used to deconvolute HRF profiles into contributions of individual bands by using Gaussian or Lorentzian models for the intensity of every band on the gel.
+- HYDROIDexp, Stage 4: `fit_peaks` function is used to deconvolute HRF profiles into contributions of individual bands by using Gaussian or Lorentzian models for the intensity of every band on the gel.
-- HYDROIDexp, Step 5: `plot_prof_on_seq` function is used to produce plots of cleavage frequency profile along DNA sequence.
+- HYDROIDexp, Stage 5: `plot_prof_on_seq` function is used to produce plots of cleavage frequency profile along DNA sequence.

-- HYDROIDpred, Step 1: A structure of DNA-protein complex is prepared in PDB-format with hydrogen atoms in place.
+- HYDROIDpred, Stage 1: A structure of DNA-protein complex is prepared in PDB-format with hydrogen atoms in place.
-- HYDROIDpred, Step 2: `get_DNA_H_SASA` function is used to calculate theoretical cleavage frequency profiles from PDB structures.
+- HYDROIDpred, Stage 2: `get_DNA_H_SASA` function is used to calculate theoretical cleavage frequency profiles from PDB structures.
-- HYDROIDpred, Step 3: `plot_prof_on_seq` function is used to produce plots of theoretical cleavage frequency profile along DNA sequence.
+- HYDROIDpred, Stage 3: `plot_prof_on_seq` function is used to produce plots of theoretical cleavage frequency profile along DNA sequence.

 Finally, experimental and theoretical cleavage frequency profiles are compared to validate/invalidate/refine the model and/or interpret experimental data.